commanded/commanded/guides/Events.md

 Create a module per domain event and define the fields with `defstruct`.
 An event **should contain** a field to uniquely identify the aggregate instance (e.g. `account_number`).

+Remember to derive the `Jason.Encoder` protocol for the event struct to ensure JSON serialization is supported, as shown below.

 ```elixir
 defmodule BankAccountOpened do
   @derive Jason.Encoder